 Any CSS that poses a security risk is stripped.
 This includes @import of outside files and @font-face to include font files.

-May I remove credit links such as ‘Blog at WordPress.com’, theme, font, or toolbar links?
+May I remove the Admin Bar, credit links such as ‘Blog at WordPress.com’, theme, font, or toolbar links?

-I purchased the Custom Design upgrade and changed my mind.
+I made a purchase and changed my mind.
 Can I get a refund?

 Yes.
 Please check our refund policy on upgrades.